-Terrell Jones, a good friend and fellow Vipassana meditator, died at his home just down the road from Light Morning in mid-August, shortly after having been diagnosed with a rapidly metastasizing melanoma.
-Many of us in this area are deeply indebted to Terrell.
-For not only did he introduce us to Vipassana, he also modeled for us the exceedingly rare quality of being able to die well.
-To leave with awareness.
-As a small token of my personal appreciation, I’d like to share a few stories about my Vipassana relationship with Terrell.
+Terrell Jones, a good friend and a fellow Vipassana meditator, died at his home just down the road from Light Morning in mid-August.
+Many of us in this area are indebted to Terrell, not only for introducing us to Vipassana meditation, but also for modeling an exceedingly rare quality — a learned ability to die well; to leave with awareness.
+As a small token of my appreciation, here are several stories about my Vipassana relationship with Terrell.

-Terrell and I are walking down to a small cabin on his and Diane’s land.
-Having just returned from his first 10-day course at the Vipassana Meditation Center in Massachusetts, Terrell had called, asking if I could come by and hear about his experiences.
+Terrell and I are walking through the woods, heading toward a small cabin on his and Diane’s land.
+He has just completed his first 10-day course at the Vipassana Meditation Center (V.M.C.) in Massachusetts.
+He called me as soon as he got home, wanting to share his experiences.
 So I rode my bike over.
-He suggested we talk at the cabin.
+Terrell suggested that we talk at the cabin.

-Walking beside him through the woods, I’m startled by the bounce in his step and the eager light in his eyes.
-A far cry, indeed, from the listless, haunted, desperate friend of just two weeks ago.
-A friend so deeply mired in cravings and confusion, for so long, that he had felt himself to be teetering on the edge of a precipice, about to lose everything that was dear to him-his health, his marriage, and his sanity.
+Walking beside him, I’m startled by the bounce in his step and the eager light in his eyes.
+Such a far cry from the listless, haunted, desperate friend of two weeks ago; a person so deeply mired in cravings and confusion that he was teetering on the edge of a precipice and about to lose everything that was dear to him: his health, his marriage, and his sanity.

-“I’ll try anything,” Terrell had told me just after sending in his application.
+“I’ll try anything,” Terrell had told me when he sent in his application.

 We enter the cabin and sit down.
-For the next five hours, Terrell tells me, in a ceaseless, effortless monologue, about his course.
-He describes the practice, recapitulates the teachings, enthuses about the center, shares the insights he’d received.
-He says he now sees how self-centered and self-indulgent he has been.
+For the next five hours, Terrell tells me about his course.
+In a ceaseless, effortless monologue, he describes the practice, recapitulates the teachings, enthuses about the center, and shares the insights he’d received.
+He says he now sees how self-centered and self-indulgent he had been.